 Set Up Azure AD Connect

-Azure AD Connect synchronizes your on‑premises Active Directory with Azure AD, creating a unified identity system.
+Azure AD Connect synchronizes your on‑premises Active Directory with Azure AD, creating a unified identity system required for hybrid coexistence.

 Installation Steps: